preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/media-picker/index.rst

 Click the pen to edit a crop ratio, or the dust bin to delete it.

 The default ratios (Landscape, Square, Portrait, Wide) can not be deleted.
-They can be editd, but ratios can not be chenged.
+They can be editd, but ratios can not be changed.
 For available settings that can be edited, see below.

 Create a new Crop Ratio
 -------------------------